YogeshNaikFactspan/Macy-s-FS-Tablelau-Extension/Version_2/README.md

 Custom Parameter popup.
-Implementing passing multiple Parameter at one shot
+Passing multiple Parameter at one shot